 Azure

-<!-- TODO: expand -->Azure AI Speech (formerly Azure Cognitive Services Speech) is Microsoft's text-to-speech service.
+<!-- TODO: expand -->Azure Speech is Microsoft's text-to-speech service.
 JSON2Video integrates with Azure for high-quality voiceovers, particularly when you need:

 - Languages and neural voices not covered by ElevenLabs.

-- Enterprise / compliance requirements that mandate Azure as the AI provider.
+- Enterprise / compliance requirements that mandate Azure as the TTS provider.

 - SSML support for fine-grained pronunciation, breaks, and prosody control.